 Cincinnati-area Republicans are touting the city's amenities—including its streetcar line now under construction—as incentives for holding the the 2016 Republican National Convention in their city.

 St. Louis-based RR Mergers & Acquisitions on Thursday, Feb.
 27, 2014, said it has sold J&A Industries to B & B Roadway and Security Solutions.

 Ross Capon, the face of the National Association of Railroad Passengers (NARP) for 39 years on Capitol Hill, is stepping down from his role as president, and apparently will retire from the organization at year's end.

-Though U.S. freight carload traffic and intermodal volume gained ground for the month of November, the 2013 Thanksgiving holiday caused a decline in weekly traffic when measured against the same week in 2012, the Association of American Railroads (AAR) said Thursday, Dec.
-5, 2013.
+Reversing course from last week's declines, both U.S. freight carload traffic and U.S. intermodal volume gained ground during the week ending Feb.
+22, 2014, measured against the comparable week in 2013, the Association of American Railroads said Thursday, Feb.
+27.

 Supporters of a plan to initiate streetcar service in Colorado Springs, Colo., said Wednesday, Feb.
 26, 2014 they had reached a verbal agreement in principle with BNSF to acquire a rail yard located downtown.

 President Obama on Wednesday, Feb.
 26, 2014, called for a four-year, $302 billion investment in U.S. infrastructure, primarily targeting repair and rehabilitation of existing assets.